irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.htlc.HTLCState"></a>

 ### HTLCState
-HTLCState defines a state for an HTLC
+HTLCState defines the state of an HTLC

 | Name | Number | Description |
 | ---- | ------ | ----------- |